Stopping Wage Garnishment in New York

 Strategic Queens debt relief attorney helps clients halt wage garnishment

 Wage garnishment is a powerful debt-collection remedy with harsh consequences for consumers.
 It means a creditor can take a cut of your paycheck before the money ever arrives in your bank account.
-Mark E. Cohen, Esq. in Forest Hills, Queens is an experienced New York wage garnishment lawyer representing clients throughout the state.
+Mark E. Cohen, Esq. in Westbury is an experienced New York wage garnishment lawyer representing clients throughout the state.
 I can prepare a legal strategy designed to prevent creditors from cutting into your future paychecks.

 What is wage garnishment?